Professional Licensing Disputes & Related Legal Issues

 Most agencies that require licenses provide the public with a method for reporting whether one of its licensees has violated a law, practice, or procedure relevant to the industry.
 For example, many truck drivers must obtain a specific license before they can legally drive large trucks.
 To ensure that drivers are operating their trucks safely and complying with applicable laws, most trucking companies print a phone number and the words “How’s my driving?” on the side of the truck.
 Motorists who observe the driver performing unsafe or illegal acts while on the road can report the driver, which may lead to an investigation into the driver’s performance and suspension or revocation of the license.
 State medical boards typically provide methods for the public to report a healthcare provider’s unsafe or careless practices.
 One of the most common examples of a professional licensing dispute is when a state medical board requires a medical professional to submit to a peer review panel.

 An administrative agency that has denied, suspended, or revoked a license may be subject to legal action from the applicant or license holder.
-Before pursuing legal action, however, the applicant or license holder usually must exhaust any appeal procedures provided by the agency, such as an administrative hearing or administrative appeal.
 An applicant or license holder may assert a number of claims in the lawsuit against the agency, including the violation of certain rights and procedures.
 The court will then determine whether the agency’s denial, suspension, or revocation of the license complied with the appropriate procedures and was within the realm of the agency’s authority.
 A licensing agency’s authority to grant, deny, suspend, or revoke a license is derived from the statute or order that created the agency.
 Any conduct by the agency that falls outside the scope of the statute may constitute an arbitrary and capricious act, or an abuse of the agency’s discretion.